 The transport system for Tokyo is a mind-boggling mess, the Tokyo Metro map alone looks like a multi-coloured octopus tying itself in knots, but when you overlay both subway systems – Tokyo Metro (9 lines) and Toei Subway (4 lines) – plus all the JR lines and the plethora of private railway lines run by various other companies, you get this:

 …so, good luck with that!

-The way to deal with this is check Hyperdia for train route details and just follow the suggested route (see here for an explanation on using Hyperdia); as long as you’re using an IC card it’ll just work out the transfer fees automatically (and of course if you have a JR Pass you can ride the JR trains at will).
+The way to deal with this is to use Google Maps or check Hyperdia for train route details and just follow the suggested route (see here for an explanation on using Hyperdia); as long as you’re using an IC card it’ll just work out the transfer fees automatically (and of course if you have a JR Pass you can ride the JR trains at will).

 Things to Do in Tokyo